 You’ve just finished helping your best friend move into their new place and now you’re experiencing significant shoulder pain.
 Someone just rear-ended you at the stoplight and you notice left shoulder pain from your seat belt.
 That last golf shot triggered noticeable right shoulder pain, and you’re worried about maintaining your handicap.

 All of these incidences and more can contribute to your need to seek shoulder pain treatment.
 Your pain management doctor in NJ at Redefine Healthcare works hard to treat the root cause of your shoulder pain so you can return to the things that matter to you.
-Pinpointing whether your shoulder pain comes from a muscle or ligament injury or involves the shoulder joint lets your doctor determine the best treatment possible for you.
+Pinpointing whether your shoulder pain comes from a muscle or ligament injury or involves the shoulder joint lets your shoulder pain doctor determine the best treatment possible for you.

 Causes of Neck and Shoulder Pain